zhanghongce/qemu_stm32/index.md

 # What's New

+** Latest changes were lost with GitHub page migration - fix pending **

 **July 15, 2016**
 - Added IWDG peripheral implementation.
 Thank you to [vinifr](https://github.com/vinifr) for submitting this.
 The peripheral is in the stm32 branch but not yet included in a release.